Slow Cooker Pizza Dip with Toasted Garlic Bread Dippers

 That title lured you in, didn’t it?
 I knew it would.
 There’s no resisting a title of that caliber.
-Garlic bread.
-Pizza.
-Dip.
-Slow-cooker.
-All scrolled on one line.
+Slow Cooker Pizza Dip with Toasted Garlic Bread Dippers… All scrolled on one line.
 It’s enticing.

 Pizza is great on its own, but turn it into a dip made with spicy sausage, green peppers, and a generous helping of parmesan and mozzarella cheese and you, my friend, have yourself a party.